 This information is used for many purposes, including:

 Copernicus is coordinated and managed by the European Commission.
-Satellite infrastructure is the responsibility of the European Space Agency, and the sensors are developed by the European Environment Agency and individual EU countries.
+Satellite infrastructure is run by the European Space Agency, and the sensors are developed by the European Environment Agency and individual EU countries.

-Galileo is Europe's programme for a global satellite navigation system.
-Unlike its American and Russian counterparts, Galileo is, and will remain, under civil (not military) control.
+Galileo is Europe's programme for a global satellite navigation system (GNSS).
+Unlike its American and Russian counterparts, Galileo is, and will remain, under civil control.

-Europe’s satellite navigation system, Galileo provides highly accurate global positioning data for civilian use.
+Europe’s satellite navigation system – Galileo – provides global positioning data for non-military purposes.

-The potential applications of Galileo are multiple.
-Examples include:
+The potential applications of Galileo are many and varied, including:

-It is expected that the EU’s investments in Galileo will be repaid in terms of new market opportunities and jobs in the receivers and applications sector.
+It is expected that the EU’s investments in Galileo will be repaid in terms of new market opportunities and jobs in the satellite signal receivers and satellite-based applications sectors.

-The European Geostationary Navigation Overlay System is a system that augments the quality of existing satellite navigation systems (like the American GPS), improving their accuracy from about 10 metres to about 2 metres.
+The European Geostationary Navigation Overlay System is a system that augments the quality of existing satellite navigation systems (like the American GPS), improving their accuracy from about 10 meters to about 2 meters.
 It also sends alerts in case of system failures.